inclavare-containers/inclavare-containers/CONTRIBUTING.md

 If the change affects many subsystems, you can use ```*``` instead, like ```*:```

 The message of commit body should describe why the change was made and how the code works at the high level.

+`<FIX LINE>` is optional.
+Please write the issue number at `<FIX LINE>` when your commit fixes an issue on Inclavare Containers project.
+Once the commit is submitted, the issue of Inclavare Containers project will be automatically closed.

 #### Sign your work